MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ## View and edit connected record details

 With the Copilot for Sales app, you can view and edit the connected CRM record during the meeting in Teams.
-This helps you access and update the CRM record in the flow of your work.
+The app helps you access and update the CRM record in the flow of your work.

 > [!NOTE]
 > You must [save and connect the meeting to a CRM record](save-outlook-activities-crm.md) to view details of the connected record.